BeautyScientist/GSDIANOZAS/README.md

 So here’s the plan.
 Let’s try splitting the day up into 6-minute sessions \- 5 for working and 1 for admin \- and see if, even with this constraint, something worthwhile can be created.
 For example \- a book on how to cope with continual interruptions.
 This opening paragraph is my first trial with the concept.

+#### **Rote learning versus Genuine Understanding**

+I was educated during the 60s and 70s when it was a maximum that rote learning was bad and genuine understanding was good.
+It seemed quite a believable thing at the time.
+And all these decades later I still think it’s basically true.
+In fact, I don’t think I’ve ever questioned it.
+But I came across a video on YouTube the other day which trace this notion all the way back to Seneca in ancient Rome.
+I thought of it as a very modern debate.
+But it turns out to be something people have been aware of for a very long time.
+In fact, probably since education started as a thing.

+But I wonder if the argument is really that one-sided.
+I’ve been doing some rote learning over the last six months.
+I wanted to know more about toxicology.
+So every morning I have set up ChatGPT to ask me two questions about it from a textbook.
+This really is classic rote learning.
+I’m memorising facts about chemicals and their effects on the body’s biochemistry. but I’m finding that it is deepening my understanding of chemistry, biochemistry and biology.
+I am spotting links between structures and effects that I wouldn’t otherwise have known about.

+Like a lot of things, there’s usually more nuance than we realise.
+I’m not converted to the benefits of rote learning.
+I’ve just come round to thinking it might have its uses after all.

 #### **Habit Building**

 This is the subject people have written whole books on.
 But the fact is that a lot of what you achieve is down to your habits.
 I don’t know how unusual I am in this, but typically I’m most interested in things that are new and different. so if I decide I’m gonna write a book in 10 minute Burst initially it’s interesting and new and I have no trouble giving it my attention.